jorosoft/The-Godly-Chimpanzees/README.md

 - Login to popup with modal

 - **Nadia**:
+    - Implement comments
-    - Take out service form animals.ts file
+    - Take out data form animals.service.ts file and move to firebase
-    - Fix header to not scroll on long pages
-    - Fix sidebar to hide link names with mediaquery
+    - Include tours in home page
     - Try to implement toastr
-    - Include tours in home page
-    - Implement comments
+    - N/A: Fix header to not scroll on long pages
+    + DONE: Fix sidebar to hide link names with mediaquery
+    + BRANCH
     - Change name of project in GitHub to 'TheZoo'
-    - BRANCH
+    - Cleanup code, organise better, move Material modules to a bundling/core module and import that everywhere else
+    - Delete theGodlyChimpanzees folder, move app files to main repo directory